freek1/freek1/README.md

-- 👋 Hi, I’m Freek, MS AI
+- 👋 Hi, I’m Freek, MS AI and BS AI
-- 👀 University and personal projects
-- 👷 Working as Junior Data Scientist
+- 👷 Working as Data Scientist

 <!---
 freek1/freek1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.